cult-of-coders/redis-oplog/README.md

 Even if the fields don't actually exist in the db.
 The reason we do it like this, is to allow control over access in the synthetic events.
 For some people you may want to see them, others you do not, depending on their role.

+## Publish Composite

+It works with publishComposite package out of the box, you just need to install it and that's it.
+It will use Redis as the oplog.

 ## Merging scenarios: